tymyrddin/purple/source/docs/audits/resilience/index.rst

 .. image:: /_static/images/beehive.png
   :alt: A natural beehive hanging under a thick branch of an old oak tree, bees entering and leaving the small opening, sun filtering through leaves, some pollen-laden bees returning.

+Organisational resilience can feel like tending a beehive: hidden weak cells, overworked drones, and the odd swarm of challenges.
+How to keep the colony thriving?

 .. toctree::
    :glob:
    :maxdepth: 1
    :includehidden:
-   :caption: Organisational resilience can feel like tending a beehive: hidden weak cells, overworked drones, and the odd swarm of challenges.
-We can keep the colony thriving.

    cracks.md
    stress-testing.md